 Notice how crisp the image is and not blurry or pixelated at all.
 Plus with minimal text, Facebook won’t limit the ad’s reach.
 The image isn’t cluttered because it matches the ad description above with five samples for skin, hair, and style.

 To optimize the image even further, the sampler box could be larger and an A/B test Birchbox could run is a happy customer applying one of the products in the image.

 Get better engagement with Facebook news feed image ads

 With fierce competition on Facebook, you need to ensure every part of your ad stops people, engages, and persuades them to click.
 Of course, the image plays a big role but the overall Facebook news feed image size will be your most important starting point in the design process.

 For the most up to date ad specs and targeting options, refer to the digital advertising reference guide.
-Then be sure to complete your ad campaign with an optimal post-click experience from ad to post-click landing page with Instapage — the most robust post-click optimization platform.
+Then be sure to complete your ad campaign with an optimal post-click landing page from ad to post-click landing page with Instapage — the most robust post-click optimization platform.